-Many cases of hearing loss go untreated in the Houston-area because, historically, hearing aids have had some significant issues.
-They’ve been too expensive and without necessary features that make them easy to wear all day.
+Many cases of hearing loss go untreated in the Houston area because, historically, hearing aids have had some significant issues.
+They’ve been too expensive and without the necessary features that make them easy to wear all day.
 That is, they can be bulky, uncomfortable, and very visible.

 Eargo, though, has crafted a product that seeks to eliminate those issues through a combination of the latest audio and comfort technology.
 That is, they can help you hear again while providing all-day comfort at an affordable price.